rufuspollock-okfn/cop21/agreement/4-dec-2015/index.md

 1. **Option 1:** A robust transparency framework covering both action and support, differentiated between developed and developing countries, building on the arrangements under the Convention, related decisions of the COP and mechanisms established by the Cancun Agreements (decision 1/CP.16), applicable to all Parties, and providing flexibility to developing countries is hereby established.

-    **Option 2:** A unified and robust transparency system, covering both action and support, with built-in flexibility to take into account Parties’ differing capacities, and applicable to all Parties is hereby established.
+    **Option 2:** A unified and robust transparency system, covering both action and support, with built-in flexibility to take into account Parties' differing capacities, and applicable to all Parties is hereby established.

     **Option 3:** A robust, tiered transparency framework covering both action and support, applicable to all Parties, based on self-differentiation with no backsliding and on national capabilities and intended nationally determined contributions, and that builds on and enhances existing arrangements under the Convention and decision 1/CP.
 16 is hereby established.